-Through an electrochemical process, known as anodisation, the aluminium surface is transformed into an extremely hard and scratch-resistant aluminium oxide layer.
+Through an electrochemical process, known as anodization, the aluminium surface is transformed into an extremely hard and scratch-resistant aluminium oxide layer.
 This oxide layer protects the aluminium from direct mechanical impact, in addition to being weather and corrosion resistant.
 Vibrant colours, solidity, long durability and excellent environmental protection are just some of this surface’s advantages.
 The range of use for this product are very broad: from architecture, to superstructure work or automotive engineering.

-Aluminium surfaces can be pre-treated either chemically or mechanically before an anodising treatment.
+Aluminium surfaces can be pre-treated either chemically or mechanically before an anodizing treatment.
 This changes the structure, reflection properties and optical effect of the surface.
 The condition of the base material created by the pre-treatment remains visible on the finished surface.

 Pre-treatment processes offered:

 E6 = chemically pre-treated (pickled)